 - 23. The cost of an item of property, plant and equipment is the cash price equivalent at the recognition date.
-If payment is deferred beyond normal credit terms, the difference between the cash price equivalent and the total payment is recognised as interest over the period of credit unless such interest is recognised in the carrying amount of the item in accordance with the allowed alternative treatment in SB-FRS 23. - 24.
-One or more items of property, plant and equipment may be acquired in exchange for a non-monetary asset or assets, or a combination of monetary and non-monetary assets.
+If payment is deferred beyond normal credit terms, the difference between the cash price equivalent and the total payment is recognised as interest over the period of credit unless such interest is capitalised in accordance with SB-FRS 23. - 24.
+One or more items of property, plant and equipment may be acquired in exchange for a nonmonetary asset or assets, or a combination of monetary and non-monetary assets.
 The following discussion refers simply to an exchange of one non-monetary asset for another, but it also applies to all exchanges described in the preceding sentence.
 The cost of such an item of property, plant and equipment is measured at fair value unless (a) the exchange transaction lacks commercial substance or (b) the fair value of neither the asset received nor the asset given up is reliably measurable.
 The acquired item is measured in this way even if an entity cannot immediately derecognise the asset given up.
 If the acquired item is not measured at fair value, its cost is measured at the carrying amount of the asset given up. - 25.
 An entity determines whether an exchange transaction has commercial substance by considering the extent to which its future cash flows are expected to change as a result of the transaction.
 An exchange transaction has commercial substance if: - (a) the configuration (risk, timing and amount) of the cash flows of the asset received differs from the configuration of the cash flows of the asset transferred; or - (b) the entity-specific value of the portion of the entity's operations affected by the transaction changes as a result of the exchange; and - (c) the difference in (a) or (b) is significant relative to the fair value of the assets exchanged.